Occupational Therapist & Counselor

 All states require occupational therapists to be licensed.
 Licensing requirements vary by state, but all require candidates to pass the national examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Only students who complete all fieldwork requirements in an accredited educational program can sit for the NBCOT exam.

-Specialty licensure is also available through the AOTA for therapists who want to advance their knowledge in areas such as pediatrics, mental health, or low vision.
+Specialty certification is also available through the AOTA for therapists who want to advance their knowledge in focused areas of practice such as low vision, driving and community mobility, environmental modification, school systems, and more.

 Occupational Therapist & Counselor Licensure Renewal Requirements